 The Gospels are a good place for a novice to start while reading the Bible.
 Where someone starts is less important than simply starting.
 For beginners wishing to begin Bible reading or study, any of the given plans is ideal.

 Choosing the finest Bible translation to read is equally crucial to choosing a reading schedule.

-Simple Bible Reading Plan – The Gospel in 90 Days
+Simplified daily Bible study plan pdf – The Gospel in 90 Days

 A fantastic location for a beginner to start reading the Bible is with The Gospel in 90 Days, a straightforward reading schedule.
 The first four books of the New Testament are referred to as the Gospel, or Good News (Matthew, Mark, Luke, and John).
 These four books explore Jesus’ life and work, which is the core of Christianity.

 After finishing the Gospel, you can either go back to the beginning and start with Genesis or move on to any of the Epistles (Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, Philemon, Hebrews, James, 1 and 2 Peter, 1, 2, and 3 John and Jude).

 The first book of the Bible, Genesis, takes us back in time to the beginning of creation and how sin entered this world, whereas the epistles (also known as letters) teach us how we should live our lives in a way that praises God.
 Either choice is the right one.

 Reading the first few chapters of the Bible at the start of the year is something unique.
 But even though the New Year is far spent, it’s not too late to begin reading Genesis.
 Another straightforward Bible reading plan is Genesis in 30 Days, which will take you to the very beginning when God created the heavens and the earth.